Installing DVD Drives and Other Auxiliary Drives

 There are several different types of auxiliary drives available for your homebuilt computer, such as optical drives, tape drives, ZIP drives, and drive-like devices such as card readers.
 The installation procedures for all of these devices are pretty much the same.

-Because my site stats suggest that a lot of people land on this page because they want to replace a failed CD or DVD device rather than because they want to build a computer, let me digress for a moment to review the two kinds of drive interfaces.
+On the other hand, my site stats suggest that a lot of people land on this page because they want to replace a failed CD or DVD device; so it does serve a purpose.

 Or to put it more simply, if your failed CD-RW or DVD-RW drive has connections that look like the top drive in the picture, it's a SATA optical drive.
 If they look like the connectors on the bottom drive, it's a PATA optical drive.
 When replacing a DVD, DVD-RW, or other optical drive, make sure you buy the right kind.
 They are not interchangeable.